ekmigasari/wfcOS/src/app/(ambience)/README.md

 # Ambience Player

-The Ambience Player is a background audio player that provides ambient soundscapes to enhance the user experience.
+The Ambience Player is a simple audio player that provides ambient soundscapes to enhance the user experience.

 ## Architecture

-The player has been refactored into several components:

-1. **Audio Service** (`src/infrastructure/lib/audioService.ts`):

-   - Manages the global audio element
-   - Handles audio operations safely with a queue
-   - Provides utility functions for audio control

-2. **Custom Hook** (`src/application/hooks/useAmbiencePlayer.ts`):
+The player now uses a simplified architecture:

+1. **Atoms** (`src/application/atoms/ambiencePlayerAtom.ts`):

+   - Defines available sounds
-   - Manages player state and behavior logic
+   - Manages persistent state with Jotai
-   - Handles audio lifecycle
+   - Handles storage in localStorage
-   - Provides a clean API for components

-3. **UI Component** (`src/app/(ambience)/ambiencePlayer.tsx`):
+2. **UI Component** (`src/app/(ambience)/ambiencePlayer.tsx`):
-   - Renders the player interface
-   - Uses the custom hook for all logic
+   - Contains all audio handling logic directly
-   - Focuses solely on UI concerns
+   - No separate audio service or hooks
+   - Direct management of the audio element

 ## Behavior

-- **Window Close**: When the player window is closed, audio playback stops completely.
-- **Window Minimize**: When the player window is minimized but not closed, audio continues to play in the background.
+- **Window Open**: Audio plays only when the window is open (showing UI)
+- **Window Minimize**: Window minimization has no effect on audio playback
-- **Page Unload**: Audio stops when the page unloads (navigation away or closing browser).
+- **Window Close**: Audio stops completely when the window is closed

-## State Management

-State is managed through Jotai atoms in `src/application/atoms/ambiencePlayerAtom.ts`:

-- Player state is persisted to local storage
-- State is restored when the player is reopened
+- **State Persistence**: Volume and selected sound are remembered between sessions

 ## Usage